-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Pneumoconiosis.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Pneumoconiosis.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

-Most individuals who have bene diagnosed with Pneumoconiosis will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Pneumoconiosis will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold true.

-Will consist of those who have been diagnosed with mild case Pneumoconiosis and have subsequently been able to remove themselves form the “contaminate” that caused them to develop this condition.
+Will consist of those who have been diagnosed with mild case Pneumoconiosis and have subsequently been able to remove themselves from the “contaminate” that caused them to develop this condition.
 Applicants such as these typically won’t have any other pre-existing medical conditions and will generally be considered pretty healthy.
-These individuals will “usually” be able to qualify for a traditional life insurance policy, however due to their illness, we’ll usually be limited to a “high risk” or Standard rate at best.
+These individuals will “usually” qualify for a traditional life insurance policy; however, due to their illness, we’ll usually be limited to a “high risk” or Standard rate at best.

 Will consist of those who have been diagnosed with a Moderate or Severe case of Pneumoconiosis or have yet to remove themselves from the “contaminate” causing them to suffer from this condition.
 In cases like these, while it still may be “possible” to qualify for traditional coverage, most won’t.